stevehotcodes/Utibu/README.md

 - Run `npm run dev` to start up the development server

-here is the task that I have been assigned to do Task: Utibu health is a health facility that caters for patients with chronic conditions such as HIV, diabetes and hypertension.
+ Utibu health is a health facility that caters for patients with chronic conditions such as HIV, diabetes and hypertension.
 Stable patients can be given medication to last several months without having to return for a doctor’s visit.
 They can also refill their prescriptions at the pharmacy without having to see a doctor.
 The pharmacist at Utibu health has an inventory system that manages the stock of medication items, customer orders, sales, invoices and payments.
 It runs on Microsoft SQL Server and on a legacy desktop application developed in Delphi.